MikeCamino/typeform-2-sqlite/readme.md

 `FORM_ID` - ID of your form.
 May be found in URL when you edit your form `https://admin.typeform.com/form/<Form ID>/create`

 `DB_FILE_NAME` - name of DB to be created

+### Advanced settings

+There are various advanced settings for experienced users.
+Refer to comments in settings.py file

 ## Run